kangzhay92/Minesweeper.NET/README.md

-# Win32Apps
+# Minesweeper.NET
-Remake of Microsoft Windows old Application

-All application in this project use Microsoft Visual Studio 2017 with C++17 standards
+Remake of old school puzzle game using .NET Framework.
+Has a standalone game logic library, so it only needs to be integrated with the UI framework.
+See another branch for the old native version.